eficode-academy/git-katas/subtree/README.md

  * [new branch]      master     -> component/master
 Added dir 'component'
 ```
 * Please explain what happend and what the result is.
-Consider running this command in both `product` and `component` repositories. `git log --graph --decorate --oneline --all
+Consider running this command in both `product` and `component` repositories. `git log --graph --oneline --all
 ` and explain the common history and the newest commit in `product`.

 ### Pull in new commits from subtree